waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

     └── spec_helper.rb
 ```

-Let's run RSpec and see what our new feature test looks like:
+Let's run RSpec and see what our new feature test does:
 ```sh
 $ rspec
 F